canaery/xdflow/docs/concepts/data_contract.md

 # Data Contract

 `xdflow` works on `xarray.DataArray` objects wrapped by `DataContainer`.
-The library does not require a fixed schema beyond a few conventions, but it assumes your data is labeled consistently enough for transforms to reason about dimensions by name.
+The library does not require a fixed schema beyond a few conventions, but it assumes your data is labeled consistently enough for transforms to use dimensions by name.

+The data contract is also what validators and tuners use at runtime.
+Dimensions and coordinates tell the framework what can be selected, split, transformed, scored, cached, and aligned without moving metadata into separate side arrays.

 ## Required structure